hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 #### Colors information

-When `outline_thickness` set to `0`, color of the inner box will be changed instead of outer.
+When `outline_thickness` set to `0`, the color of the inner box will be changed instead of the outer.

 Behaviour of `swap_font_color` is as follows:
  - `outline_thickness` is `0`: if set, font color will be swapped with inner one on color change events (e.g. Caps-lock on or password check).